 No one can read your mind.
 Giving feedback in a timely manner is of paramount importance.
-You teammates have a right to know what they are doing right and what actions they need to correct.
-Practice an immediate feedback so that they can react fast and improve their performance if needed.
+Your teammates have a right to know what they are doing right and what actions they need to correct.
+Practice a timely response so that they can react fast and improve their performance if needed.

 Offer constructive feedback.

 To be perfectly blunt, this term has become a kind of buzzword.
 However, lots of people still have a vague understanding of it so let’s shed some light on it.
-By and large, constructive feedback is issue-focused, timely and backed by examples.
+By and large, it means that your reaction should be issue-focused, timely and backed by examples.
 It is supposed to be motivating and encouraging as well.

 Give feedback on a regular basis.